"SUAH AFRICAN DANCE THEATRE, LLC" (SADT)

 Yvette gives thanks to the Almighty God for the gifts He has bestowed upon her, and she is truly grateful for her 2 wonderful and also talented boys, (Jeremiah and London Isaiah).
 She sends love and appreciation to her husband for opening the door and giving her the opportunity to continue her journey and love for the arts through "SUAH African Dance Theatre"

 JEREMIAH MEHKI WILLIAMS

-Jeremiah, son of Wesley Williams and Gabrielle Yvette Williams, is a 7 year old Musical Prodigy!
-He has been a member and musician of SADT since the tender age of 2 years old.
+Jeremiah, son of Wesley Williams and Gabrielle Yvette Williams, is a 10 year old Musical Prodigy!
+He and his younger brother (London Isaiah Williams) has been a member and musician of SADT since the tender ages of 2 years old.